mustaquenadim/mustaquenadim.github.io/content/posts/how-to-use-chatgpt-4-for-free/index.md

 ---
-title: How to use ChatGPT-4 for free
+title: How to use ChatGPT Plus GPT-4 Model for free
 description: ChatGPT-4 is completely free in other sites
-date: 2023-04-29
+date: 2024-05-25
-draft: true
+draft: false
-slug: /pensieve/how-to-use-chatgpt-4-for-free
+slug: /pensieve/how-to-use-gpt-4-model-for-free
 tags:
   - AI
   - Tools
-  - ChatGPT
   - Free
-  - How to
 ---

 OpenAI, an American artificial intelligence (AI) research company released an AI chatbot named ChatGPT on November 2022.
 After releasing ChatGPT, it crossed over a million user within 5 days.
 And reached 100 million users within 2 months.
 On March 14, 2023 OpenAI released GPT-4 (latest) which is a families of large language models (LLMs) comes with improved features and capabilities, including multimodal capabilities for interpreting both text and image inputs, exceptional performance in reasoning tests, and support for over 26 different languages.